‘World class’: Trump tours section of border wall near San Diego

 “There are thousands of people over there that were trying to get in,” he told reporters.

+Mr. Trump, who declared an emergency to reshuffle funds for his wall, said he still thinks there is a crisis at the southern border.

+“I think really the success is going to be when the wall’s built, when human traffickers can’t come through,” he said.

-He called it a “world class” security system that’s designed to absorb heat, making it tougher to climb.
+He dubbed the emerging wall a “world class” security system that’s designed to absorb heat, making it tougher to climb.

 “You can fry an egg on that wall,” he said.

-Mr. Trump met with U.S. Customs and Border Protection agents.
+Mr. Trump also met with U.S. Customs and Border Protection agents.

 “This is the wall the agents asked for,” one agent told Mr. Trump.